 PRC laws and regulations place certain restrictions on foreign investment in and ownership of insurance agencies and brokerages.
-Accordingly, we conduct our operations in China principally through contractual arrangements among our PRC subsidiaries, the shareholders of two PRC affiliated entities, Guangdong Meidiya Investment Co., Ltd., or Meidiya Investment, and Sichuan Yihe Investment Co., Ltd., or Yihe Investment, and the subsidiaries of Meidiya Investment and Yihe Investment and Yihe Investment together, directly or indirectly, hold equity interests ranging from 51% to 100% in 17 insurance agencies and four insurance brokerages.
+Accordingly, we conduct our operations in China principally through contractual arrangements among our PRC subsidiaries, the shareholders of two PRC affiliated entities, Guangdong Meidiya Investment Co., Ltd., or Meidiya Investment, and Sichuan Yihe Investment Co., Ltd., or Yihe Investment, and the subsidiaries of Meidiya Investment and Yihe Investment and Yihe Investment co., Ltd., or Yihe Investment, and the subsidiaries of Meidiya Investment and Yihe Investment and Yihe Investment together, directly or indirectly, hold equity interests ranging from 51% to 100% in 17 insurance agencies and four insurance brokerages.
 With the exception of the sole minority shareholder of Shenzhen Nanfeng Insurance Agency Co., Ltd., who is an executive officer of our company holding shares on our behalf, the other minority shareholders of the insurance agencies and brokerages majority-owned by Meidiya Investment and Yihe Investment are either founders of such company or entrepreneurial agents with whom we jointly set up such company.
-Most of those minority shareholders have been employed as managers and are in charge of the day-to-day operations of the insurance agencies and brokerages in which they hold minority interests.
-These subsidiaries of Meidiya Investment and Yihe Investment hold the licenses and permits necessary to conduct our insurance intermediary business in China.
+Most of those minority interests.
+These subsidiaries of Meidiya Investment and Yihe Investment and permits necessary to conduct our insurance intermediary business in China.
 We have no equity interests in Meidiya Investment, Yihe Investment or any of their subsidiaries and rely entirely on contractual arrangements to control and derive economic benefit from these companies.